mendix/docs/content/developerportal/app-store/app-store-overview.md

 * The **Name** and **Category** of the item
 * The review average (in stars) and the number of reviews
 * The number of times the item has been downloaded
-* A heart for favoriting the item (so it will appear in your list of favorites on the [My App Store tab](#myappstore))
+* A heart for favoriting the item (so it will appear in your list of favorites on the [Dashboard](#dashboard)
 * The following buttons (depending on the type of item and what the developer added to share):
 	* **Preview** – click this to preview more information or a demo about the content
 		* This is only available if the developer has included a demo URL when sharing the content (for details on sharing content, see [How to Share App Store Content](share-app-store-content))
 	* **Open** – click this to open a supplementary page for the content (for example, the [Atlas UI](https://atlas.mendix.com/) page, where you can learn more about the Mendix Atlas UI Design language)
 	* **Download** – click this to download the content
 		* This is only available for content that has a file attached (meaning, all shared  Desktop Modeler content, but not promotions; for details on sharing  Desktop Modeler content, see [How to Share App Store Content](share-app-store-content))
-		* The best practice is to download content from the App Store that is accessible in the  Desktop Modeler, because it then downloads directly into the  Desktop Modeler (for details, see [How to Use App Store Content](use-app-store-content); and for details on importing downloaded App Store content into the Desktop Modeler, see [How to Import & Export Objects](/howto/integration/importing-and-exporting-objects))
+		* The best practice is to download content from the App Store that is accessible in the  Desktop Modeler, because it then downloads directly into the  Desktop Modeler (for details, see [How to Use App Store Content](app-store-content); and for details on importing downloaded App Store content into the Desktop Modeler, see [How to Import & Export Objects](/howto/integration/importing-and-exporting-objects))

 ### 3.2 Tabs